-The popularity of St Anton means that its guests flock to the Arlberg from all over the world, and, while Innsbruck is popular for the charter flights and internal European scheduled services, Zurich and Munich also have enough visitors arriving on intercontinental flights through their airports.
+The popularity of St Anton means the Arlberg can boast a global visitor base.
+While Innsbruck is popular for the charter flights and internal European scheduled services, Zurich and Munich also have enough visitors arriving on intercontinental flights through their airports.

-Friedrichshafen also offers a relatively close connection, while Salzburg is a long and involved journey away.
+Friedrichshafen offers another close connection, while Salzburg is a long and involved journey away.

-Innsbruck Airport is certainly the most popular for St Anton.
-Innsbruck has long been known as a popular destination for ski charter flights - especially from the northern European countries - but now the introduction of new lower-fare scheduled flights from major destinations like London has made it into a real option for those flying from further afield.
+Innsbruck Airport is the most popular for St Anton.
+Innsbruck has long been a popular destination for ski charter flights - especially from the northern European countries.
+Now the new lower-fare scheduled flights from major destinations like London have made it into a real alternative for those flying from further afield.

 The route from Innsbruck follows the main Inn valley motorway up to where the road splits for Ischgl or St Anton.
 The route through to St Anton is much easier now with the new Strengen tunnel.

 Friedrichshafen Airport, as one of the "new" destinations for winter charters and low-cost flights, has transformed itself into a popular option for visitors wanting to head for the resorts of the Arlberg.
-The route from the airport follows the northern shore of Lake Constance and then crosses onto the Austrian motorway system at Bregenz before following the same route as the one from Zurich above.
+The road from the airport follows the northern shore of Lake Constance before joining the Austrian motorway at Bregenz and following the same route as the one from Zurich above.

-Salzburg Airport is definitely the least convenient and popular of the airports.
-A rail connection runs from the city to St Anton (and further via bus or taxi) or the road connection through Germany to Kufstein on the Austrian border (and then via the Inn valley motorway as described above).
+Salzburg Airport is the least convenient and popular of the airports.
+A rail connection runs from the city to St Anton (and further via bus or taxi).
+The road connection heads through Germany to Kufstein on the Austrian border (and then via the Inn valley motorway as above).

-The train journey from Innsbruck to St Anton takes around 1 hour and 20 minutes, from Munich 4-5 hours (with a couple of changes) and from Salzburg just over 3 hours, frequently with a change in Innsbruck.
+The rail journey from Innsbruck to St Anton takes around 1 hour and 20 minutes.
+From Munich the journey can take 4-5 hours with a couple of changes of train and from Salzburg just over 3 hours, often with a change in Innsbruck.

-The train journey from Zurich takes around 2 hours and 40 minutes if direct (up to 4 hours if not) and the ride from Friedrichshafen around 20 minutes longer - however the trip from Zurich is often direct and that from Friedrichshafen involves a number of changes.
+The train journey from Zurich takes around 2 hours and 40 minutes if direct (up to 4 hours if not).
+The ride from Friedrichshafen takes around 20 minutes longer - however the trip from Zurich is often direct and that from Friedrichshafen involves several changes.